SVijayB/YouTube-Extractor/README.md

 ## Usage

+Once you have the fonts and pytube3 installed.
+Just open the src folder and launch the `Youtube Extractor.py` file.

 **NOTE** : Sometimes, the application might throw an error stating that the video is not avilable.
 Just close the window and launch the program again.

 **NOTE** : If you are facing a `KeyError: 'cipher'`, you might have to modify your pytube3 package files.<br>